stashed/stash/docs/user-guide/backup.md

 ## Update Backup

 One can update the bckup source, retention policy, tags of the backup object.
 After updating the backup object backup process will follow the new backup strategy.
-If user wants to update the image of restic-sidecar container he/she needs to update the `backup.appscode.com/image` in field inannotation in the backup object.
+If user wants to update the image of restic-sidecar container he/she needs to update the `backup.appscode.com/image` in field annotation in the backup object.
 This will automatically update the restic-sidecar container.
 In case of Statefulset user needs to update the sidecar container manually.

 ## Disable Backup